kof/nodetime/README.md

 All options:

-`headless` if true, no data is sent to the server `stdout` if true, dumps samples using console.log.
-Also sets `headless` to true.
-Explicitely set `headless` to false if you want both.
-`debug` used for debugging nodetime itself, so hopefully you won't need it.

- You can always get the samples just by subscribing
+ You can always get the samples by subscribing to `sample` event:

     nodetime.on('sample', function(sample) {
       // do something with the sample
     });

 If your application is under some load, only slowest samples are emitted every minute.
 Otherwise they are emitted after the requests.
+Important: the stucture of sample object will not be kept backwards compatible in future versions.

+## API

+`require('nodetime')` - returns a singleton instance of Nodetime object

+Methods:

+`profile(options)` - starts the profiler.
+Options:
+`headless` - if true, no data is sent to the server.
+`stdout` - if true, dumps samples using `console.log()`.
+Also sets `headless` to true.
+Explicitely set `headless` to false if you want both, the dump and sending to Nodetime server.
+`debug` - used for debugging nodetime itself, so hopefully you won't need it.

+Events:

+`on('session', function(id) {})`
+Emitted when a unique session id is received from the server.
+The event is not emitted if in `headless` mode.

+`on('sample', function(sample) {})`
+Sample object represents a profiled request.
+If an application is under some load, only slowest samples are emitted every minute.
+Otherwise samples are emitted after each request.
+Important: the stucture of sample object will not be kept backwards compatible in future versions.

 ## Run-time Overhead